Groves High School (Georgia)

 Robert W. Groves High School (also known as Groves High School or GHS) is a public secondary school located in Garden City, Georgia, United States, serving students in grades 9–12.
 The school is part of Savannah-Chatham County Public Schools, with admission based primarily on the locations of students' homes.

 History

-Long known as "the pride of the Westside," Groves High School has a rich community tradition that dates back to its founding in 1958.
-Established to serve the young people and families of West Chatham County, the school is named for Robert W. Groves, a prominent business and civic leader in the county.
+Groves High School was founded in 1958.
+Established to serve the young people and families of West Chatham County, the school is named for Robert W. Groves, a business and civic leader in the county.
 Besides his roles in business, commerce, and the community, Groves was concerned with the youth of the area and their educational needs.
-To that end, he was an avid supporter, both financially and morally, for many programs at the school.
+To that end, he was a supporter, both financially and morally, for programs at the school.

-Since its inception, Groves High School's has fostered strong bonds with the community and its residents.
-For decades, generations of Chatham County residents have been proud to send their children to this institution.
-The parents and even grandparents of many Groves students also attended Groves.
-Many faculty members are also alumni.

 As of August 13, 2020, the school is being demolished to make way for a new institution accommodating grades K-12.